Actyx/Actyx/js/sdk/README.md

 A open-source Typescript/Javascript SDK for interacting the [Actyx APIs](https://developer.actyx.com/docs/reference/overview):

-- Authenticate as an app
+- Emit, query, and subscribe to events that get distributed via Actyx
-- Access the node ID
+- Get Actyx diagnostics
-- Emit, query, and subscribe to event
+- Scoped to your custom app id

 This SDK is the basis for the more frequently used [Actyx Pond](https://developer.actyx.com/docs/how-to/actyx-pond/introduction) framework.